JessicaKANG/Pedibus/README.md

 # Walking-Bus-Solver
-This is a solver for the walking bus problem.
+We solve the walking bus problem with
+* Deep first searching
+* Genetic algorithm